Tunisia votes in first free municipal elections - Journal du Cameroun

-Yet while the North African country has been lauded for its transition from decades of dictatorship, interest in the poll remains muted as struggles with corruption and poverty continue.
+Ridha Kouki, 58, acknowledged that voting is “a right and a duty” but said Tunisians “have little hope” of any change.

+Chokri Halaoui, 45, said he wanted to send a “message to politicians to tell them ‘we have voted now show us what you can do’.”

-Tunisians have voted in parliamentary and presidential elections since the fall of dictator Zine El Abidine Ben Ali, but municipal polls have been delayed four times due to logistic, administrative and political deadlocks.
+Tunisians have already voted in parliamentary and presidential elections since the 2011 fall of dictator Zine El Abidine Ben Ali, but municipal polls had been delayed four times due to logistic, administrative and political deadlocks.

 The country was hit by a wave of protest at the start of the year over a new austerity budget introduced by the government.

 “These municipal elections won’t change anything for us.
-We will always be on the same cart without wheels or a horse,” 34-year-old Hilma, a housewife, told AFP.
+We will always be on the same cart without wheels or a horse,” 34-year-old housewife Hilma told AFP ahead of the vote.

-French-language daily La Presse wrote that voters are “battered, bitter and disillusioned… due to the blatant and heavily felt absence of economic and social reforms”.
+Around 60,000 police and military personnel have been mobilised for the polls, while Tunisia remains under a state of emergency, imposed in 2015 after a string of deadly jihadist attacks.

 The municipal elections, enshrined in the new constitution and one of the demands of the revolution, mark the first tangible step of decentralisation since the end of Ben Ali’s rule.